woodpecker-ci/woodpecker/docs/blog/2023-11-09-release-v2.0.0/index.md

 <!--truncate-->

-It has been almost 4 months since the last major release and we collected quite some changes in the meantime.
-We decided to release a new major version instead of a minor one, because there are a few breaking changes and we want to make sure that everyone is aware of them.

 ## How we plan to handle releases in the future

-In future, there won't be backports anymore as they require quite an amount of maintenance.
+In the future, there won't be backports anymore as they require quite an amount of maintenance.
 Instead, we'll release our current state of the `main` branch with the correct version (according to semver) every few weeks.
 Of course, critical bug and security fixes are released as soon as possible.
-To not release new major versions too often, we'll try to hold back breaking changes for a longer time and release them all together in a new major version.
+To not release new major version too often, we'll try to hold back breaking changes pull-request for a longer time and release them all together in a new major version.

 ## Breaking changes